-Five minutes later, MW came out of his office to meet me.
-He was holding my tests in his left hand and shaking my hand with his right hand as he said, “I want to compliment you on your scores.
+Five minutes later the Director, MW, came out of his office to meet me.
+He was holding my tests in his left hand and shaking my hand with his right.
+“I want to compliment you on your scores.
 You got 100% on both tests.”

 “We are not used to seeing that level of skill in mathematics around here.
 I see that you had some time in college.”

 “Do you think that you would might want to go back to school some day, do something different from being an electrician?”

 “No, sir.
 I have a family to provide for.
 This is what I want to do.”

 “Well, son, you just might get that chance.
 Come back here at 7:30 pm a week from today for an interview with the committee.
 We have 4 spaces open in the class that starts in September.”

 The next week was a blur, both at home and at work.
 I was nervous, excited, anxious and on edge as I anticipated the upcoming interview.
 At the time of my application an unusual event was unfolding, one that I was unaware of: an additional class of first-year apprentices had been added, for a total of two classes of 20 students.
 This was a first and it was a reflection of the need to provide manpower for the building boom that was starting in Broward County at this time.

 Prior to 1968 a person had to be a member of the FBI to get into an apprenticeship class.
 In this case, FBI stands for: Father, Brother, In-law, in other words, you had to be connected by blood or by marriage.
 In my case I wasn’t connected to anyone, anywhere.
 I was just a schmuck off the street who tested well, had a desire to learn, and could lift heavy things.